thesherifff/Battleships-INC/README.md

 I believe that good design allows users to understand and engage with the product with minimal effort.

-*As a new player, I want to be confronted with the rules of the game.
+-As a new player, I want to be confronted with the rules of the game.
-*As a new player, I want to effortlessly understand the rules of the game.
+-As a new player, I want to effortlessly understand the rules of the game.
-*As a new player, I want to be challenged and given a clear objective, i.e. Win the game.
+-As a new player, I want to be challenged and given a clear objective, i.e. Win the game.

 Returning Visitor Goals
-*As an experienced player, I want to win against the CPU.
+-As an experienced player, I want to win against the CPU.

 Frequent User Goals
-*As a Frequent User, I want to stay updated and hone my skills.
+-As a Frequent User, I want to stay updated and hone my skills.

 ### User Expectations:
-A fun and engaging game that allows for a winner and loser.
+-A fun and engaging game that allows for a winner and loser.
-Clear and easy rules to follow
+-Clear and easy rules to follow
-The game is fun to replay.
+-The game is fun to replay.

 ## Rules on how to play